 - Let them know you care about their mental wellness, not just their grades.

 - Assure them you are available to listen to their concerns without judgement.
-If they say, “I think I need to talk to someone,” take it seriously and help them find a therapist or other mental health professional.
+If they say, “I think I need to talk to someone,” take it seriously.
+Help them find a therapist or other mental health professional.

 - Listen for statements that may indicate anxiety and depression, such as “I feel sad or down.”
 “I don’t feel like doing anything or going out.”
 “I have a hard time sleeping.”
 “I get very nervous.”